mrrlab/godon/README.md

 You can find sample datasets in `godon/cmodel/testdata`.

-You can tell Godon to run a pair of models (M8 vs M8a or branch-site H1 vs H0).
-In this case if the foreground branch for branch-site model is not labeled with `#1`, Godon will test all the branches.
+You can tell Godon to run a pair of models (M8 vs. M8a or branch-site H1 vs. H0).
+In this case, if the foreground branch for the branch-site model is not labeled with `#1`, Godon will test all the branches.
 To force this behavior even in the presence of `#1` labeled branch, use `--all-branches`.
 You can exclude terminal branches with `--no-leaves`.
 You can use branch lengths estimated with M0 using `--m0-tree`.